kedro-org/kedro/docs/source/06_nodes_and_pipelines/03_modular_pipelines.md

 *  Configuration files in `conf/<env>/parameters/<pipeline_name>.yml`, where `<env>` defaults to `base`.
 If you want to place the parameters from a different config environment, run `kedro pipeline pull <pipeline_name> --env <env_name>`
 *  Pipeline unit tests in `src/tests/pipelines/<pipeline_name>`

 Kedro will also parse any requirements packaged with the modular pipeline and add them to project level `requirements.in`.
-It is advised to do `kedro install --build-reqs` to compile and install the updated list of requirements after pulling a modular pipeline.
+It is advised to run `kedro build-reqs` to compile and `pip install -r src/requirements.txt` to install the updated list of requirements after pulling a modular pipeline.

 ```eval_rst
 .. note::  If a modular pipeline has embedded requirements and a project `requirements.in` file does not already exist, it will be generated based on the project `requirements.txt` before appending the modular pipeline requirements.